OAGi/Score/docs/user_guide/index.rst

 This section describes ACC editing when its revision number is 1.

-1. Open the “ACC detail” page according to `View detail of an ACC <#view-detail-of-an-acc>`__.
+1. Open the "ACC detail" page according to `View detail of an ACC <#view-detail-of-an-acc>`__.
 The ACC has to be in the WIP state, and the current user has to be the owner to be editable.
 The fields in the details pane may be updated as follows.